dil-atota/ai-assisted-coding-training/prompt-library/workflow-prompts/1-initial-review-unified.md

 ## Tasks:

 0. **Check MCP Access**
-      - Confirm whether an active Atlassian MCP connections is available.
+   - Confirm whether an active Atlassian MCP connection is available.
-      - If no MCP connection is detected, terminate the task immediately and return: "No MCP connection.
+   - If no MCP connection is detected, terminate with: "No MCP connection.
 Execution stopped."
 1. **Retrieve and read content**:
    - For GitHub (if provided): Use MCP to retrieve and read the GitHub issue content
    - For Jira (if provided): Use Atlassian MCP to retrieve and read the Jira ticket content